tom-seddon/beeblink/README.md

 # Requirements

-* Minimus AVR 32K microcontroller board
+* Minimus AVR 32K microcontroller board (used to connect BBC's user port and PC's USB port)
 * PC running Mac OS X
-* BBC Micro with some good way of loading the ROM image (i.e., with something like EEPROM or write-protected battery-backed sideways RAM... it's not stable enough for EPROM, but it's no fun having to reload it on each boot and/or have it zapped by careless programs)
+* BBC Micro with some good way of loading the ROM image (i.e., with something like EEPROM or write-protected battery-backed sideways RAM... it's no fun having to reload it on each boot and/or have it zapped by careless programs)

 # Installation and setup